Monogram Cafe

 So then, we made our way via Black Cab to Farringdon Road to check out The Eagle, the original gastropub… which is where the story will continue shortly…

-7 Responses to “Le Pain Quotidien – and more of London” (1,876 views)
+7 thoughts on “Le Pain Quotidien – and more of London”

 1. ok, the mention of “Davy’s recommendations” makes me nervous.